waveline10/financial-risk-management-using-machine-learning-on-mainframes/README.md

 3. Configure your Node.js project for free (30 days).
 	![alt text](images/nodejsBluemixConfiguration.png "Node.js on Bluemix Documentation")
-	* Give an App name.
+	* Provide an App name.
 	* Select a domain.
 	* Select a region to deploy the project.
 	* Click **Create**.